 There’s lots of choice when it comes to dining.
 Buffets come courtesy of the main restaurant, which offers up a mix of Mediterranean and international dishes.
 In the summer, meanwhile, there’s also a pizzeria in a romantic al fresco setting.
 There are three bars here, too, as well as a coffee bar which does a mean line in homemade cakes.

-The hotel’s bedrooms are dressed in a palette of blues and yellows.
-They all have good-sized balconies, too.
-For the best views, request one that looks out to the sea.
+The hotel’s bedrooms all have good-sized balconies, and for the best views, request one that looks out to the sea.